lunjon/http/README.md

  - Flexible request body handling through stdin, file or flag
  - Multiple output formats
  - Request history
- - TUI for those who prefer an interactive experience
  - Starting a server on localhost (useful for development)